-The existing water supply infrastructure operated by Umgeni Water within the South Coast Systems was described above.
+The existing water supply infrastructure within the South Coast Systems is described above.
 The intention of this section is to align the latest water demand projections with the water availability from the water resources identified above, such that any shortfalls in the water balance may be identified.
 Infrastructure plans to address any shortfalls are presented under recommendations.